 3. Review of Development.
 Where elevation data is not available, either through the FIS, FIRM, or as provided in LUC 20.25H.175, applications for development in frequently flooded areas shall be reviewed to assure that development will be reasonably safe from flooding.
 The test of reasonableness is a local judgement, which includes, but is not limited to, the use of historical data, high water marks, and photographs of past flooding where available.

 CB.
 General Performance Standards.

-Where use or development is allowed pursuant to LUC 20.25H.055, the following general performance standards apply, in addition to the applicable performance standards in subsection C of this section:
+Where use or development is allowed pursuant to LUC 20.25H.055, the following general performance standards apply: